Ada-Developers-Academy/ada-build/roundtable-guides/06-lists.md

     * Why would we use one way vs. the other?
 1. What are two different ways to initialize a list with data?
     * Why would we use one way vs. the other?
-1. A single list in python can inlcude elements of multiple data types.
+1. A single list in Python can include elements of multiple data types.
     * What should we consider when combining different data types in a single list?

 ## Indexing Lists